caylent-solutions/terraform-modules/docs/CONTRIBUTING.md

    - Run validation (from repo root): `make module-validate MODULE_PATH=providers/aws/primitives/your-module-name MODULE_TYPE=primitive`
    - Run tests (from module dir): `make test` (all tests), `make test-common` (common tests)

-### Conventional Commit Message Prefixes and Version Bumps
+### PR Title Format and Version Bumps

+**IMPORTANT**: Version bumps are determined by the **PR title**, not individual commit messages.
+When the pipeline auto-merges your PR, it creates a squash commit using the PR title as the commit message.
+This commit message is what determines the version bump type.

-The following commit prefixes and version bump rules apply to both Terraform module changes and non-Terraform changes in this repository.
+The following PR title prefixes and version bump rules apply to both Terraform module changes and non-Terraform changes in this repository.

 This repository uses [Conventional Commits](https://www.conventionalcommits.org/) for automated versioning and changelog generation.
-The type of version bump is determined by the commit message prefix:
+The type of version bump is determined by the **PR title prefix**:

 | Prefix Example      | Version Bump | Description                                 |
 |--------------------|--------------|---------------------------------------------|